jakelazaroff/cloth/README.md

 Since this is the first task we're running, all the workers are idle and the task will be run immediately.
 If we try to run tasks faster than our workers finish them, tasks will start getting put into a queue, where they'll run as soon as a worker finishes its current task.

-What if we want to get information back from a task?
+What if we want information back from a task?
 We can listen to events it sends back:

 ```javascript
 task.on('end', data => {